#1 Take an Alternative Route

 This trek passes by two well known “trekking peaks”, Mera Peak (6476m / 21,247 ft) and Island Peak (6189m / 20,305 ft) which you can climb if you have the right permits, equipment, stamina, skills and some extra days.
 You will join the main EBC trail just 2 days before base camp, and you’ll be so well acclimated by then that you will fly past the other trekkers who are huffing and puffing their way up the normal route.

 When combined with the hike-in from Lower Solukhumbu and hike-out via Gokyo and the Renjo La (along the Three Passes Trek) you have the ultimate 4-week itinerary of the Everest Region.

 #2 Think Beyond Hiking

-Hiking ("trekking") is how most people get to and from EBC.
-If hiking isn't your thing, or you want to mix it up a bit, here are some other modes of transport that can get you there.
+If hiking isn't your thing, or you want to mix it up a bit, here are some other modes of transport that can get you to EBC.

 Motorcycle or Mountain Bike